-Your oesophagus connects to your stomach by passing through a gap in your diaphragm called the hiatus.
+Your gullet (oesophagus) connects to your stomach by passing through a gap in your diaphragm called the hiatus.
 Your diaphragm is a large muscle separating your lungs and your abdomen and helps you breathe.
-A hiatus hernia develops when part of your intestines, usually the stomach, squeezes through this hole.
+A hiatus hernia develops when part of your intestines, usually the upper part of your stomach, bulges through the hiatus.

-A hiatus hernia can affect the diaphragm’s ability to stop stomach acid escaping into your oesophagus (gullet), triggering acid reflux.
+A hiatus hernia can affect the diaphragm’s ability to stop stomach acid from escaping into your gullet, triggering acid reflux.
 This can cause heartburn and, in some cases, gastro-oesophageal reflux disease (GORD).

-In many cases, a hiatus hernia doesn’t need treatment if it isn’t causing you problems — simple lifestyle changes can relieve any symptoms.
+In most cases, a hiatus hernia doesn’t need treatment if it isn’t causing you problems — simple lifestyle changes can relieve any symptoms.
 However, sometimes hiatus hernia medication or surgery may be necessary.
 Acid-suppressing medication is usually effective.

 A hiatus hernia is often symptomless and won’t give you any problems.

 If symptoms do occur, it is usually caused by acid reflux, when stomach acid and/or food in your stomach flows backwards into your gullet.
 This can happen because your hiatus hernia causes your sphincter to stop working properly or causes loss of the normal pressure applied by your diaphragm onto your gullet.